NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 id: bees-early-modern-soundscape
 parent: literature
 link: literature/bees-early-modern-soundscape
-lead: "In this article, Bennett Hogg explores how the sound of bees was variously interpreted, used, and represented in apiculture manuals and other *bee*-wrintings of the seventeenth century"
+lead: "In this article, Bennett Hogg explores how the sound of bees was variously interpreted, used, and represented in apiculture manuals and other bee-writings of the seventeenth century."
 img: 'assets/articles/bees-early-modern-soundscape/michael-held-6n5XRyPBzAI-unsplash.jpg'
 imgAlt: "many bees filling the entire frame of the photo"
 type: article